mattstyles/grunt-banner/README.md

 Allows the banner to be generated for each file using the output of the process function.

 ### Usage Examples

+#### Basic Usage

 In this example an `appConfig` is read from a JSON file and used to populate a `banner` template which is then used by `grunt-banner` to place at the top of some files.
 Each file in the array will have the banner placed on to it and all `.js` files in the `/more-scripts/` folder will have a banner thanks to the `*` wildcard.

 ```js
 var appConfig = grunt.file.readJSON( 'app-config.json' ) || {};